3ee-Games/.github/profile/README.md

 ---

-📝 All projects adopt the 3ee Games [Code of Conduct](https://3ee.com/conduct/).
+📝 All 3ee Games projects adopt the Contributor Covenant [Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).